 Here in this article, we’ll make our circuit with Op-Amp to measure high voltage.

-As you can see, we used multiple resistors in series with high voltage source.
+As you can see, we used multiple resistors in series with a high voltage source.
 R1, R3, R4, R5 are connected in series.
-Using multiple resistor provide good isolation to AC high voltage.
-Also heat due to power loss is significantly reduced.
+Using multiple resistors provide good isolation to AC high voltage.
+Also, heat due to power loss is significantly reduced.

 The gain of this circuit is: